t-prinz/HelloServlet/README-Jenkins-OpenShift-Example.md

-* Example using OpenShift plugin with external Jenkins instance
+# Example using OpenShift plugin with external Jenkins instance

+This  example shows how to install the OpenShift plugin to an external Jenkins instance, meaning a Jenkins instance that was not deployed via the OpenShift Jenkins container image.

+In this example, a basic Jenkins installation is performed inside of a stock RHEL 8 virtual machine.
+From there, the Jenkins instance is configured to communicate with an OpenShift cluster.

 References:
 https://github.com/openshift/jenkins-client-plugin

-1. Download Jenkins OpenShift client (1.0.35) from https://updates.jenkins-ci.org/download/plugins/openshift-client/
-NOTE:  1.0.37 did not work for me.
-Open Jenkins in your browser, and navigate (as an administrator):
-Manage Jenkins > Manage Plugins.
-Select the "Advanced" Tab.
-Find the "Deploy Plugin" HTML form and select the openshift-client.hpi from the previous steps.
-Deploy the file.
-Check that Jenkins should be restarted (Wait until restart is complete and log back in).
+## Deploy a RHEL 8 virtual machine

+Provision a RHEL 8 system and update it (RHEL 8.5 was used for this example).

-Provision an OpenShift Sandbox cluster
+## Provision an OpenShift Sandbox cluster (if an existing OpenShift cluster is not available)

 Navigate to https://developers.redhat.com/developer-sandbox
 Click on Get Started
-Clock on "Launch your Developer Sandbox for Red Hat OpenShift" Click on "Start using your sandbox"
+Click on "Launch your Developer Sandbox for Red Hat OpenShift" Click on "Start using your sandbox"

-If the command line tools are not installed
+## Download the OpenShift client for both the Jenkins server and your laptop

-Click on the "?" button in the upper right hand corner and select "Command line tools" Download the appropriate binary for your platform
+Login to your OpenShift cluster using a web browser Click on the "?" button in the upper right hand corner and select "Command line tools" Download the Linux binary (for the Jenkins server) and the appropriate binary for your platform

+## Install Jenkins

+The following Ansible playbook was used to perform the Jenkins installation:

+## Install the OpenShift Jenkins plugin

+* Download Jenkins OpenShift client (use version 1.0.35 as 1.0.37 did not work) from https://updates.jenkins-ci.org/download/plugins/openshift-client/
+* Open Jenkins in your browser, and navigate to Manage Jenkins > Manage Plugins.
+* Select the "Advanced" Tab.
+* Find the "Deploy Plugin" HTML form and select the openshift-client.hpi from the previous steps.
+* Deploy the file.
+* Check the box that indicates Jenkins should be restarted.
+(Wait until restart is complete and log back in).

 Obtain your OpenShift login token
 Click on your login name in the upper right hand corner and select "Copy login command"